 The productivity of the combined teams is one reason Airbnb continues to partner with Zendesk.
 “Not all companies would have been willing to partner with their customers in this way,” Lin said.

 By the time Lin joined the company in 2015, Airbnb’s overarching digital experience had become both a priority and an investment.
-In a year and a half, Lin’s team—which is made up of product managers, designers, data scientists, and engineers—grew 4x, distributed between offices in San Francisco, Portland, and Seattle.
+In a year and a half, Lin’s team—which is made up of product managers, designers, data scientists, and engineers—grew by a factor of four, distributed between offices in San Francisco, Portland, and Seattle.

 One key initiative of the group is a new in-house messaging product that will allow customers to start messaging threads with customer service agents through the Airbnb platform.
 Built on top of Zendesk Support’s infrastructure, the new product will allow one-to-one communication between customers and agents.